fletchjp/MERG-Arduino-Software/CBUSCodes/CAN_Query_Response/README.md

 <img align="right" src="arduino_cbus_logo.png"  width="150" height="75">

-# CAN_Query
+# CAN_Query_Response

-This is developed to demonstrate a query and response operation.
+This is developed to demonstrate a query and response operation combining codes for both.

 # CAN_Wrapper